-Training experiences are offered throughout the year for entry-level Masters and Doctoral students in physical therapy.
+Training experiences are offered throughout the year for entry-level Doctoral students in physical therapy.
 Clinical experiences in physical therapy include programs designed for children with developmental delay.
 Services are provided to children primarily in early intervention up to age 21.

 - Administration of testing tools

 - Understanding and identifying impairments, functional limitations and disabilities in children